Stratford-upon-Avon: Shakespeare's celebrations

 Every year, Shakespeare's birthday is celebrated in Stratford.
 The celebration takes place over two days on the weekend closest to 26 April, the date of his christening, and includes musical performances, drama and a parade through the town.
 In 2016, events were held in Stratford to mark the 400th anniversary of Shakespeare's death.

 Pubs

 The Garrick Inn is reputedly the oldest pub in Stratford, with an inn existing on the site since medieval times.
 The Dirty Duck, located along Waterside, is a popular pub for actors performing at the nearby RSC theatres.
 For the last ten years, the Campaign for Real Ale (CAMRA) has held a cider and beer festival in the town.

 Local media

 Local news and television programmes is provided by BBC West Midlands and ITV Central.
 Television signals are received either from the Lark Stoke or Sutton Coldfield TV transmitters.

 The town's local radio stations are BBC CWR on 103.7 FM, Capital Mid-Counties on 102 FM, Hits Radio Coventry & Warwickshire on 97.0 FM, and Welcombe Radio, a community based radio station.

-Stratford Observer and Stratford Herald are the main local newspapers in the town.
+The main local newspapers are the Stratford Herald or Stratford-upon-Avon Herald, a weekly newspaper which has been published since 1860 and is owned by Iliffe Media, and the Stratford Observer, a weekly free newspaper.